Lenia Margariti, PhD

 Prompt Engineering, Human-AI interaction, Digital Health, Storyboarding, TORUS project

-GenAI tools like Midjourney can rapidly produce large volumes of visual content from text prompts, including photorealistic scenes with multiple consistent characters situated in realistic context.
+GenAI tools like Midjourney can rapidly produce large volumes of visual content from text prompts, including photorealistic scenes with multiple consistent characters.
 As such, they are being actively explored as tools for character and storyboard creation by UX professionals and researchers.
-This work is a prompt engineering design experiment involving myself and a team of Parkinson’s patients, whereby we co-designed AI-generated characters to develop storyboards depicting interaction scenarios of a home monitoring system (part of EPSRC-funded TORUS project).

 In principle, GenAI tools offers clear opportunities for cognitive offloading and job effort reduction to rapidly create materials for design teams.
 Moreover, as GenAI opens new avenues for collaborative content generation through co-shaping prompts and output, further opportunities for teamwork emerge that include non-experts.

-As part of doing research within digital the health domain, I involved people living with Parkinson’s in co-creating GenAI characters could ensure their values and experiences are better reflected, leading to richer, more respectful and empowering depictions.
+As part of doing research within digital the health domain, I involved people living with Parkinson’s in co-creating GenAI characters (personas) to ensure their values and experiences are better reflected, leading to richer, more respectful and empowering depictions.

 Above: Short video-clip showcasing part of the storyboard